cevr/ftld/README.md

 ### Collection Methods

-The result type also provides a set of methods for working with arrays of `Result` values:
+The `Result` type also provides a set of methods for working with arrays or records of `Result` values:

 - `traverse`
 - `all`